christophercschwarz/DOPE/README.md

 represented by the crossed points and increases uncertainty until the lower pessimistic bound on effect certainty.
 The proportion of draws rejected by this lower thresholding is given by the filled diamonds.

+In this particular example, there is no regressor-error dependency actually biasing the result.
+The true R-squared is near the estimated R-squared, and accordingly when we restrict attention to those estimates close to this level we become certain that our estimates are appropriately signed.
+In actual empirical practice, however, such information is rarely known with any degree of confidence and so this extra uncertainty should be reported.

 ### Notes on Development Path